probabl-ai/skore/sphinx/api.rst

 Project
 -------

-These classes are meant for managing a Project.
+These functions and classes are meant for managing a Project.

 .. autosummary::
     :toctree: generated/